Google Drive vs Dropbox (2026): Which Cloud Storage Is Better?

 → Choose Google Drive if:

-You want maximum free storage, use Gmail/Google Workspace, collaborate on documents, or want the cheapest paid plans.
+You want maximum free storage, use Gmail/Google Workspace, collaborate on documents, or want the cheapest paid plans available.

 → Choose Dropbox if:

-You work with large files (design, video), need the fastest sync speed, or prefer a superior desktop file management experience.
+You work with large files (design, video), need the fastest sync speed, or prefer a superior desktop file management experience with Smart Sync.

 → Consider neither if:

-You need end-to-end encryption (try Tresorit or pCloud Crypto) or are deep in Microsoft 365 (use OneDrive for the bundled 1TB).
+You need end-to-end encryption — try Tresorit or pCloud Crypto.
+Or if you're deep in Microsoft 365, use OneDrive for the bundled 1TB storage.

 Frequently Asked Questions